 Liam said I was just nervous.
 Of whitewater rafting in Zimbabwe

 We were joined by two other people for our ride, two tour directors who were expert paddlers.
-As the three chatted about the wild rapids they’ve conquored in the past I debated how to respond.
+As the three chatted about the wild rapids they’ve conquered in the past I debated how to respond.

 I settled on being very silent and showing no fear.
 It was clear I would not be able to speak because my tears of petrification would escape my eyes.